MartinCastroAlvarez/html2vec/README.md

 # html2vec
-Algorithm that converts an HTML to a vectorized object suitable for neural networks.
+Algorithm that converts an HTML to a vectorized object suitable for neural networks, including sequential models.

 ![alt text](/wallpaper.jpeg)